 Which European country offers the best Golden Visa?

 This article compares and contrasts the different Golden Visa programs available.
 We focus on the countries where you can obtain a Golden Visa via real estate investment.
-We finish with an overview of the real estate markets in these countries and an analysis of which program is the best.
+We finish with an overview of the real estate markets in these countries and an analysis of which country offers the best Golden Visa.

 Which countries offer Golden Visas?